Internal Control System

 Support System in Japan

-Epson has set up two types of Epson Helpline reporting channels.
+Epson has set up three types of Epson Helpline reporting channels.
 One type is operated internally.
-The other is operated by a third-party provider.
-Officers, employees, and temporary workers in domestic Group companies can use either type of channel to report their concerns.
+The second is operated by a third-party provider.
+And the third is operated by an external lawyer.
+Officers, employees, and temporary workers in domestic Group companies can use any type of channel to report their concerns.
 Instructions for using Epson Helplines are provided in a user manual posted on the company intranet.
 Trainings and other opportunities also cover helpline use.
 Reports can be lodged by e-mail or phone 24 hours a day, 365 days a year.
 We investigate reports from whistleblowers and take corrective action as needed.
-We have been taking the initiative in developing the whistleblowing system since establishing the first reporting channels for employees and temporary workers in conjunction with the enforcement of the Whistleblower Protection Act in 2006.
-In compliance with the amended Whistleblower Protection Act that came into force in June 2022, we are taking further action to establish internal systems under which we designate personnel to be engaged in receiving whistleblowing reports and that enable the company to respond to such reports from employees and temporary workers up to one year after leaving the company.
+We have been taking the initiative in developing the whistleblowing system, having established the first reporting channels for employees and temporary workers ahead of the enforcement of the Whistleblower Protection Act in 2006.
+In compliance with the amended Whistleblower Protection Act that came into force in June 2022, we have designated personnel to handle whistleblowing reports and have been addressing reports from employees and dispatch workers within one year after leaving the company.
+We actively develop, improve, and implement systems based on the latest social and regulatory trends that are identified from things such as evaluations by an external consultant.

-Our reporting channels in Japan received 93 reports, an increase of 15 over the previous fiscal year.
+In the 2024 fiscal year, our reporting channels in Japan received 144 reports, an increase of 1 over the previous fiscal year.
 Whistleblowers reported possible cases of internal rule violations, misconduct, and lawbreaking.
 Epson responded appropriately to each of these reports.
 Aside from Epson Helplines, we set up advisory services for specific concerns for officers, employees, and temporary workers.
 This helps us to maintain and operate an environment that makes it easier to seek advice.

 Counseling and Support Services in Japan